 Miles Dudgeon Joins ACT Entertainment in NYC Metro Regional Sales Role

-ACT Entertainment is pleased to announce that Miles Dudgeon has come aboard as New York City Metro Regional Salesperson.
-Dudgeon brings extensive industry experience and knowledge of the eastern US sales market to his new post.
+NEW YORK, FEBRUARY 12, 2024 – ACT Entertainment has announced that Miles Dudgeon has come aboard as New York City Metro Regional Salesperson.
+Dudgeon brings extensive industry experience and knowledge of the eastern U.S. sales market to his new post.

-“Adding Miles to our team is an incredible win.
-His existing contacts in the territory and his depth of knowledge from design to specification of the product portfolio is a recipe for success,” says Doug Mekanik, ACT’s Director of Sales.
-“All of the members of our sales team come with a unique practical skill set beyond just sales.
+“Adding Miles to our team is an incredible win; his existing contacts in the territory and his depth of knowledge from design to specification of the product portfolio is a recipe for success,” says Doug Mekanik, ACT Entertainment Director of Sales.
+“All the members of our sales team come with a unique practical skill set beyond just sales.
 Miles is no different and will add another pillar of industry knowledge for our team to stand on.”

 Dudgeon has a BFA in Lighting Design from Purchase College and is an ETCP-certified entertainment electrician.
-Recently, he served as a Marketing Consultant for Show and Design Group (SDG), an event lighting production company, and home to the MA Lounge in Las Vegas.
-His rich background in the field is supported by sales and marketing roles at notable industry companies including GLP German Light Products, Altman, and Rosco Laboratories.
-He was also a lecturer at Syracuse University, while on the electrics team at Syracuse Stage.
-In addition to regional theatre, his production experience includes clubs, concerts, and events.
+Recently, he served as a marketing consultant for Show and Design Group (SDG), an event lighting production company and owner of the MA Lounge in Las Vegas.
+His rich background in the field is supported by sales and marketing roles at notable industry companies, including Altman, GLP German Light Products and Rosco Laboratories.
+He was also a lecturer at Syracuse University while on the electrics team at Syracuse Stage.
+In addition to regional theatre, his production experience includes clubs, concerts and events.

 “I am thrilled to join ACT Entertainment, a company whose innovative products I have admired and worked with for many years,” says Dudgeon.
 “ACT’s commitment to excellence and creativity in the entertainment industry can be felt throughout the organization.”